frconor-ebook/meditations/_posts/2025-03-28-life-of-faith.md

 In the Gospel, we\'re given the example of St. Thomas, who refused to believe what the other apostles have told him.

-It\'s an interesting example of stubborn disbelief: "Unless I put my hand into his side and my finger into his wounds, I will not believe" (cf. John 20:25).
+It\'s an interesting example of stubborn disbelief: "Unless I put my hand into his side and my finger into his wounds, I will not believe" (*cf*.
+John 20:25).

 But then he ends up saying, "My Lord and my God" (John 20:28).
 Our Lord wants us to react with faith in all the little things of every day.